devendranaga/devendranaga.github.io/_posts/2021-11-04-safequeue-in-cpp.markdown

 SafeQueue<int>::Instance()->QueueItem(data);
 ```

-Now to receive the item, one can simply do,
+Now to receive the item, one can simply subscribe only once on the data type.
+The callbacks will be called automatically by the dispatcher.

 ```cpp
 int sub_id = 1;